CPSC-1012/sep-2022-a05-workbook-dgilleland/src/045/ReadMe.md

 ```

 The file contains information on the dimensions of a room and of the openings to the room (an opening can be a door, window, missing wall because the room is adjacent to another room, etc.).

+### Analysis

+Key to my program is the ability to calculate areas of rooms so that I can punch that into whatever other software I have to manage the painting jobs I have.